InstituteforDiseaseModeling/laser/docs/software-overview/components/index.md

 [Deep dive into components and how they work, how they comprise laser functionality.
 Each "type" of component will have a topic section as needed]

+Make it clear that this is not a comprehensive list, but a call-out for the various functions the user can play with (link to API docs for full listing of laser functions)